FractalWire/git-tools/README.md

 - Estimates are based purely on lines of code, which is an imperfect measure of project complexity
 - The tool provides two COCOMO calculation modes:
   - Pure mode: Only considers net added lines (additions minus deletions)
-  - Iterative mode: Considers the impact of each commit's changes
+  - Incremental mode: Considers the impact of each commit's changes
 - Results should be used as rough indicators rather than precise estimates
 - Actual project costs and timelines depend on many factors not captured by COCOMO